Categories

 Sandy Point State Park Maryland

-IMPORTANT: Sandy Point is currently open (Spring 2021), but no life guards are on duty.
-Please follow social distancing and no groups larger than 10!
-Swimming and boat ramps are open. * Sandy Point Entrance admission fees are listed below *(4/17/21)
+IMPORTANT: Sandy Point is currently open (Spring 2023), but no life guards are on duty.
+Swimming and boat ramps are open.
+24-hour fishing access, the beach opens at 7 am daily

 [See my list of gift ideas for brainy kids]

-The street address for the park to put into your navigator is:
+The street address for the park to put into your phone or navigator is:

 1100 E College Pkwy, Annapolis, MD 21409